carpentries-incubator/tei-xml/_episodes/01-introduction.md

 > Activity details FIXME
 > > ## Solution
 > > details of solution FIXME
+> {: .solution}
+{: .challenge}
 (ROUGH:) To access this puzzle and the instructions, navigate to the LibraryConnect folder called ‘TEI Puzzle’ by clicking on the link in the ‘Activity’ box.

 # Jargon busting

+We’ve already covered quite a lot of jargon, but here’s a recap:

+ - **TEI** – Text Encoding Initiative
+ - **XML** – extensible markup language
+ - **Template** – most TEI records are based on a template which can be enhanced to form a...
+ - **Boilerplate** – a template which also contains the standard information for cataloguing a collection (eg. the owner, the cataloguer and the name of the catalogue)
+ - **Elements** – provide structure to the human readable content, for example defining paragraph, name or subject
+ - **Tags** – denote elements in a machine readable format and are usually enclosed in angle brackets, for example <p></p> for ‘paragraph’.
+Tags almost always appear in pairs (opening and closing around the human readable content)
+ - **Attributes** - include additional information to enrich the element, such as defining the number of columns on a page
+ - **Nesting** – this describes how the elements are structured to define the content with multiple tags ‘inside’ one another.
+In the same way as Russian Dolls ‘nest’ inside eachother, elements can be brought together to provide increasingly specific information.

+# How is TEI used?

+As has been noted, TEI is **both machine-readable and human-readable**.
+This means that a computer can identify and interpret the markup, but a human can as well.
+For example, using the element `<language ident="en-GB">` tells to computer that the item is in British English – but it’s also relatively easy to see that it’s about language and the codes are intelligible.

+Another significant advantage of TEI (and why it’s used in so many research projects) is because it’s **designed to be shared**.
+Researchers can take someone’s TEI file and **enrich** it, for example by adding extra detail or transcriptions.

+Equally, the structured nature of TEI records means (at least in theory) that records can be worked with at scale to support big data analysis or text data mining.

+Of course we already have interoperable cataloguing languages (such as MARC and EAD) but TEI provides the **richness of metadata** along with scholarly information which makes it an peerless researcher/educational tool.

+IMG: Photo by the Creative Exchange on Unsplash

+FIXME: UPDATE THIS LINE TO EXPLAIN MDC.
+This is the reason TEI is the mainstay of MDC – the metadata is downloadable so that people can take it away and work with it.

+You can also link together subject/authority fields very easily – for example look at the way that name and place authority files have hyperlinks to show how different items in the collection relate to eachother.
+This is purely through the use of TEI (as an XML language) which enables linked data.

+IMG: Henry Hunt, WikiMedia

+As we have already seen through the Activity, the Mary Hamilton letters have been transcribed by students and made available online.

+The depth of encoding these letters is impressive (and more than we would be able to achieve in the Library) but it adds to scholarly information about the sources.
+In particular, you can see in the text what’s been erased or changed and how, and you can keep both the original and modern spellings or a word.
+Have a look at this at http://www.projects.alc.manchester.ac.uk/image-to-text/letter/HAM-1-1-3-10/ (or via the link above)

+In a different format but with similar results, the Cambridge Casebooks project digital editions enable deeper access to the resources without significant technical skills; see, for example https://casebooks.lib.cam.ac.uk/search?browse-all=yes;sort=sort-date.

+IMG: Mary Hamilton paper HAM/1/10/1/11 (JRL1415453)

+Finally, as you’ll have seen with MDC, in-depth description of pages can be linked to a specific image or illustration.
+An example of this is the Hebrew manuscript on https://cudl.lib.cam.ac.uk/view/MS-ADD-00433/1.
+This uses the `<locus>` tag to identify a set of pages and describe what appears within them; this could be illustrations, diagrams or a particular narrative.

+TEI is a very powerful tool which can bring together curatorial and researcher expertise, and create new knowledge which isn’t limited to a group of people engaging with a particular set of physical objects.
+It is truly interdisciplinary and enables exciting new areas of research.

+IMG: MS Add.433, Hebrew Manuscripts (Cambridge University Library)

+# Schemas and guidelines

+As we mentioned at the beginning, TEI can comfortably be used for any text based object.
+However, there is a lot of variety in this, so there are some specific ‘schemas’ used for different objects.

+ - `msdesc` is the most frequently used – it was created to describe manuscripts (so it includes things like incipit and explicit)
+ - `correspdesc` has also been recently developed, specifically for correspondence, which includes elements for the sender, recipient and date of sending
+ - `epidoc` was developed to describe epigraphic texts (ie inscriptions)

+These all use TEI but you can use slightly different elements in the records to suit the type of item being described.

+The TEI community produces [guidelines](https://tei-c.org/guidelines/p5/) for the implementation of TEI – the latest is P5.
+Looking at this online (and while you’re not doing TEI) can be daunting and confusing, but it’s very useful tool!
+Particularly to identify elements you might want to use and where they sit in the record.

+# Next steps

+FIXME: Needs work!

+> Try this before the next session:
+>  - Download Oxygen to your (work) computer – you can find it in the University Software Centre
+>  - Open the test files in the homework folder on LibraryConnect and try the activities!
+>  - Make a note of any questions you have, or problems you encounter – we can cover these in the next workshop
+> - For more practical TEI training, join us for the next workshop on Friday 8th November {: .challenge}

 {% include links.md %}